Frequently Asked Questions

 We know that you have a lot of questions going through your mind when considering joining Sixth Form, so here are some of the most frequently asked questions.

-we encourage students to focus on three subjects.
+We encourage students to take three subjects.
+Since A-level reforms in 2017 subjects are more demanding than ever before.
+Universities will only look at the top three grades and so we encourage students to focus on three subjects.
 However, we do meet with all students prior to starting and some students will be allowed to study four subjects if they have high GCSE grades.
 Additionally we always have a number of students who are undecided about which subjects they would like to take and so begin on four subjects for a few weeks whilst they are making their final decision.

 A-levels are two year linear qualifications with exams at the end of two years.
 There are often two or three exams over a short period of time.
 Whilst some A-levels have coursework this is often only 20-30% of the qualification.
 BTECs/OCRs course have a higher percentage of coursework (up to 60%) and have exams spread throughout the two years (with January and June exam opportunities in both years).
 Students also have the chance to resit their exams.